-Per Unit Total Public offering price \$ 10.00 \$ 115,000,000 Underwriting discounts and commissions (1) \$ 0.55 \$ 6,325,000 Proceeds, before expenses, to Motion Acquisition Corp. \$ 9.45 \$ 108,675,000
+Per Unit Total Public offering price \$ 10.00 \$ 130,000,000 Underwriting discounts and commissions (1) \$ 0.55 \$ 7,150,000 Proceeds, before expenses, to Motion Acquisition Corp. \$ 9.45 \$ 122,850,000

-(1) Includes \$0.35 per unit, or \$4,025,000 (or up to \$4,628,750 if the underwriters' over-allotment option to purchase additional units is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+(1) Includes \$0.35 per unit, or \$4,550,000 (or up to \$5,232,500 if the underwriters' over-allotment option to purchase additional units is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 The deferred commissions will be released to the underwriters only on completion of an initial business combination, as described in this prospectus.
 See the section of this prospectus entitled "Underwriting" for a description of compensation and other items of value payable to the underwriters.

-Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$115.0 million, or \$132.25 million if the underwriters' over-allotment option to purchase additional units is exercised in full (\$10.00 per unit in either case), will be deposited into a U.S.-based trust account with Continental Stock Transfer & Trust Company acting as trustee and Morgan Stanley acting as investment manager, and \$1.5 million will be available to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
-Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our tax obligations, the proceeds from this offering and the sale of the private placement warrants held in the trust account will not be released from the trust account (i) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our charter or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (ii) with respect to any other provisions relating to stockholders' rights or pre-initial business combination activity and (c) the redemption of our public shares if we have not completed our business combination within 24 months from the closing of this offering of this offering, subject to applicable law.
+Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$130.0 million, or \$149.5 million if the underwriters' over-allotment option to purchase additional units is exercised in full (\$10.00 per unit in either case), will be deposited into a U.S.-based trust account with Continental Stock Transfer & Trust Company acting as trustee and Morgan Stanley acting as investment manager, and \$1.5 million will be available to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
+Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our tax obligations, the proceeds from this offering and the sale of the private placement warrants held in the trust account will not be released from the trust account until the earliest to occur of (a) the completion of our initial business combination, (b) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (i) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our charter or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (ii) with respect to any other provisions relating to stockholders' rights or pre-initial business combination activity and (c) the redemption of our public shares if we have not completed our business combination within 24 months from the closing of this offering, subject to applicable law.
 The proceeds deposited in the trust account could become subject to the claims of our creditors, if any, which could have priority over the claims of our public stockholders.

 The underwriters are offering the units for sale on a firm commitment basis.
-The underwriters expect to deliver the units to the purchasers on or about October 19, 2020.
+The underwriters expect to deliver the units to the purchasers on or about , 2020.